 Welcome To Student Family Housing!

-- Residence Tours - Registration Required: Next tour date will be Tuesday, May 26 at 2pm and 3pm sharp.
-Reserve your space to join the tour and see different apartments and the facilities on site for students with families.
+Residence Tours - Registration Required: Our next tour is Tuesday, November 22 at 2:00 pm.
+Reserve your space to see different apartments and our common areas.
 Register at firstname.lastname@example.org or 416-978-8049.

 - Planning to Move Out?
 Remember you must legally give 60 days' notice by the last day of any month to move out 2 months later.
 We do not accept notice after the deadline.

 - Canada Post no longer collects "Return to sender" mail from the building.
 If you receive mail delivered by Canada Post that does not belong to you, kindly “X” the address, write “RTS” or “Return to Sender” on the envelope and drop it in a Canada Post Mailbox nearby.
-As this service is not provided to us, the “Return to Sender Box” in each of the building lobbies will be eliminated.
 Please do not leave “RTS” mail in the lobby.
 Thank you for your co-operation.